Wednesday, January 1, 2014

 When animals are tied down to a small area and still need to keep clean for safety and for health, they have to develop suitable housekeeping practices.
 Some birds remove their nestlings’ droppings, some rely on ants and other scavengers to char for them, some animals bury their manure, and I have known a charming sedentary Pamphagid grasshopper who would extrude a longish, hard dropping most of the way out, then raise one hind leg and neatly flick it several metres away.
 The kick had sufficient force to send the projectile ricocheting about the laboratory (much to my puzzlement before I caught her at it).
 In a remarkable parallel, at least one species of Hesperid caterpillar which lives in a rolled up leaf, constructs a dropping inside its hind gut.
 Its anus has a shutter with a catch.
 Over a period of some twenty minutes blood pressure builds up till the shutter pops and the pellet shoots out to land somewhere safely remote.
 Actual experiment has demonstrated that many parasitoids actively seek out droppings of caterpillars and similar hosts or prey, as part of their strategy of finding the hosts themselves.

 Such a build-up of pressure may sound like the constipatee’s nightmare, but there is worse.
 The larvae of many Hymenoptera that live on concentrated food with little waste, such as bees and many wasps, have a sealed anus and they simply concentrate their wastes in a visible dark blob in the hind gut, till they are about to pupate.
 Then they let the lot go at once.
-Some species then roll about in their cells and form part of their own muck into a neat, parchmenty brown cocoon in which they shed their skin and pupate.
+Some species then roll about in their cells and form part of their own muck into a neat, parchmenty brown cocoon inside which they shed their skin and pupate.
 The pupa is a delicate structure that at first looks like sculpted crystal, and on seeing it in its elegant casket, it may be difficult to associate it with such sordid origins.

 Mind you, that cocoon of dried ordure seems to be a very special protection against microbes, mites and other threats to the vulnerable pupa.
 Dried dung of various sorts can be surprisingly sanitary; cattle dung, suitably prepared, is a component of earthen floors in various countries to this day, including India and parts of Africa.
 In South Africa even well-to-do, respectable Boer families lived on firm, odourless misvloere (literally "dung floors") till well into the 20th century.
 But don't get the wrong idea; you don't get a decent misvloer just by creating an indoor midden it must be the right stuff in the right mix, properly prepared, and the result is to be swept, maintained, and respected.
 Damage the floor thoughtlessly and the lady of the house would be no better pleased than the owner of a modern wooden floor gouged by stiletto heels or the like.